 Repeated failure to conform to dress code (3 or more times in a school year) may result in an escalation to a Level 2 offense.
+Continued failure to conform to the dress code is considered defiance and could jeopardize a student's enrollment at ASPIRA Academy.
 The following are examples of dress code violations: